gabrielastro/accretionflowproperties/README.md

 Ra is the "accretion radius" in the sense that v_free-fall(r) = sqrt[ 2 G MP * (1/r - 1/Ra) ].

 The output quantities are, as a function of time or position:
-- time since the accretion radius
+- time since the accretion radius (this makes the script slow; can be deactivated)
 - radial position (distance from planet centre)
 - density
 - temperature
 - velocity
-- crude estimates of the time coordinate, for comparison
+- crude estimates of the time coordinate, only for comparison
 - local free-fall time